 Q7.
-What are the interviewees experiences of software components, i.e., component based development?
+What are the designers experiences of software components, i.e., component based development?

 The aim of this work is foremost to explore and describe the current and future industrial requirements as perceived by the senior designers.

 The paper is organised as follows.
 In section 2, we describe the framework used in the study of the requirements.
 In section 3, we describe the results of the conducted interviews.
 In section 4, we address the main questions of the study and discuss our observations of the interviews.
-In section 5, we conclude our investigation of the industrial requirements in development.
+In section 5, we conclude our investigation.
+The paper ends, in section 6, with a discussion concerning verification of the presented results.